mars0i/lescent/README.md

 population size and discrete genreations.
 There are options to highlight or show only those lineages that still have members in the latest generation, and to show how mutations propagate.
-Lescent is a forward Wright-Fisher simulation with asexual reproduction and no natural selection.
+Lescent is a forward Wright-Fisher simulation with fixed population size, asexual reproduction, and no natural selection.

 Controls (choose "Open in a new window") allow: